 Time.
 Event.
 Special Action. a.m.
-9.45 The Prime Minister and Mrs. Bruce, the Minister for Home and Territories and Mrs, Marr, the Chief Commissioner of the Federal Capital Commission and Lady Butters, Commissioner Sir John Harrison, K.B.E., and Miss Harrison, and officers of the Commission detailed for duty were in 10.30 attendance His Royal Highness planted a tree in Government Cedrus Lebani (Cedar of Lebanon) 10.45 House Grounds THEIR ROYAL HIGHNESSES AND THEIR EXCEL- LENCIES LEFT GOVERNMENT HOUSE BY MOTOR CAR, along route defined, to inspect portion Police advance and rear escorts only in motor cars 11.30 of City HER ROYAL HIGHNESS PLANTED TWO TREES; one from the Royal Botanic Gardens, London, the other from the Canberra Nursery THEIR ROYAL HIGHNESSES HELD A PUBLIC RECEPTION on the steps of Parliament House Public entree without card or restriction Salix Alba Caerulea (cricket bat willow), near intersection Wellington Avenue and National Circuit Eu.
+9.45 The Prime Minister and Mrs. Bruce, the Minister for Home and Territories and Mrs, Marr, the Chief Commissioner of the Federal Capital Commission and Lady Butters, Com- missioner Sir John Harrison, K.B.E., and Miss Harrison, and officers of the Commission detailed for duty were in attendance 10.30 His Royal Highness planted a tree in Government House Grounds Cedrus Lebani (Cedar of Lebanon) 0.45 THEIR ROYAL HIGHNESSES AND THEIR EXCEL- LENCIES LEFT GOVERNMENT HOUSE BY MOTOR CAR, along route defined, to inspect portion of City Police advance and rear escorts only in motor cars HER ROYAL HIGHNESS PLANTED TWO TREES; one from the Royal Botanic Gardens, London, the other from the Canberra Nursery Salix Alba Caerulea (cricket bat willow), near intersection Wellington Avenue and National Circuit Eu.
 Rubida (White Gum).
-Their Royal Highnesses stood, public filed past four abreast. p.m.
-12.45 Their Royal Highnesses retired to President's Room Changed clothes 1.00 Their Excellencies retired to Leader of Senate's Room His Royal Highness the Duke, attended by Chief of Staff and one Equerry, and His Excellency attended by the A.D.C., departed for Duntroon Police escort 1.00 Her Royal Highness the Duchess and Her Excellency Lady Stonehaven departed for Government House Police escort 1.15 His Royal Highness arrived at Royal Military College Guard of Honour of Corps of Staff Cadets Royal Salute 9.1n.
-2.50 1.30 His Royal Highness lunched with Commandant and Staff $\frac{2.30}{2.45}$ Consecration of Colours HIS ROYAL HIGHNESS PRESENTED COLOURS TO THE CORPS OF STAFF CADETS 3.15 3.45 His Royal Highness inspected College HIS ROYAL HIGHNESS AND HIS EXCELLENCY LEFT DUNTROON TO INSPECT NORTHERN AND PART OF SOUTHERN PORTION OF CITY the control of th 4.40 Arrived Parliament House and attended R.S.S.I.L.A.
-Meeting Afternoon tea e ar lean ea, yet estavan vojimieste e jijika 5.10 His Royal Highness planted two trees, one from the Royal Botanic Gardens, London, the other from the Canberra Nursery 1 Quercus Robur (English oak), 1 Araucaria Bidwillii (Queen land Bunya Bunya Pine) near intersection of Federal Avenu and Capitol Circuit.
-5.15 Left for Government House His Royal Highness and His Excellency drove together 5.30 Arrived Government House Evening private 9.30 Their Royal Highnesses left Canberra Railway Station for Melbourne The court is a contract to the contract of the
+Their Royal Highnesses stood, public filed past four abreast.
+1.30 THEIR ROYAL HIGHNESSES HELD A PUBLIC RECEPTION on the steps of Parliament House Public entrie without card or restriction Their Royal righnesses scool, public ned pass tout us das p.m.
+12.45 Their Royal Highnesses retired to President's Room Changed clothes 1.00 Their Excellencies retired to Leader of Senate's Room His Royal Highness the Duke, attended by Chief of Staff and one Equerry, and His Excellency attended by the A.D.C., departed for Duntroon Police escort 1.00 Her Royal Highness the Duchess and Her Excellency Lady Stonehaven departed for Government House Police escort 1.15 His Royal Highness arrived at Royal Military College Guard of Honour of Corps of Staff Cadets Royal Salute 9.10 $1.30 \\ 2.30$ His Royal Highness lunched with Commandant and Staff Consecration of Colours 2.45 HIS ROYAL HIGHNESS PRESENTED COLOURS TO THE CORPS OF STAFF CADETS 3.15 3.45 His Royal Highness inspected Collego HIS ROYAL HIGHNESS AND HIS EXCELLENCY LEFT DUNTROON TO INSPECT NORTHERN AND PART OF SOUTHERN PORTION OF CITY $ \begin{array}{c} \left[ $ 4.40 Arrived Parliament House and attended R.S.S.I.L.A.
+Meeting Afternoon tea ender eine auf von eine Geberen die eine eine eine eine eine eine ein 5.10 His Royal Highness planted two trees, one from the Royal Botanic Gardens, London, the other from the Canberra Nursery 1 Quercus Robur (English oak), 1 Araucaria Bidwillii (Queens- land Bunya Bunya Pine) near intersection of Federal Avenue and Capitol Circuit.
+5.15 Left for Government House His Royal Highness and His Excellency drove together 5.30 Evening private 9.30 Their Royal Highnesses left Canberra Railway Station for Melbourne

+Figure 19.
+The Duke and Duchess of York at the opening of Parliament House - 9 May 1927

+Source: ACT Heritage Library, reference 000277

+Figure 20.
+Royal Review at the Review Ground (York Park) during the visit by the Duke and Duchess of York, May 1927 Source: National Library of Australia, nla.pic-an11030057-

 Figure 21.
-The Duke and Duchess of York at the opening of Parliament House - 9 May 1927 Source: ACT Heritage Library, reference 000277

-Figure 22.
-Royal Review at the Review Ground (York Park) during the visit by the Duke and Duchess of York, May 1927

-Source: National Library of Australia, nla.pic-an11030057-154

-Figure 23.
-Location of the Review Ground within the overall York Park site Source: Copy held by the National Capital Authority, reference A12710/5
+Location of the Review Ground within the overall York Park site Source: Copy held by the National Capital Authority,